Active Learning in Thailand 2025: Guide for Teachers — KET

 What is Active vs. Passive Learning?

-Active learning involves doing—group work, problem solving.
-Passive learning is absorbing—lectures, videos.
+Active learning involves doing group work and problem-solving.
+Passive learning is absorbing lectures and videos.

 What’s the Primary Purpose?